syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 {% endtabs %}

-Run the application to render the following output.
+Exceuting the above codes renders the following output.

 ![Xamarin Forms Chat Time Picker Message](Styles_images/TimePickerImage.png)

 ## Message input view styling

-You can applies the styling for the message input view elements by setting the various message input view key and values in resource dictionary.
+You can style the elements of the message input view by setting values to the in-built keys of the message input view in resource dictionary.

 <table>
 <tr>